Kristel Rietesel Jul 30 2025 at 9:57AM on page 3

-This is an opportunity for regional community members to provide feedback on the Bay Area Regional Climate Action Plan (BARCAP) throughout July 2025.
-The BARCAP is a regional-level plan to move the Bay Area towards carbon neutrality, developed with support from the US Environmental Protection Agency (EPA) Climate Protection Reduction Grant (CPRG) program.
+This is an opportunity for the Bay Area-wide community to provide feedback on the Bay Area Regional Climate Action Plan (BARCAP) from July 2nd to July 29th, 2025.
+The BARCAP is a regional-level plan to move the Bay Area towards carbon neutrality, developed with support from the US Environmental Protection Agency (EPA) Climate Pollution Reduction Grant (CPRG) program.

-Below, you can view the draft BARCAP, including the goals, strategies and actions of the five focus areas of the plan.
+Below, you can view the draft BARCAP, including the goals, measures and actions of the five focus areas of the plan.
+The Draft BARCAP measures will be available in Traditional Chinese and Spanish by July 9th, 2025.

 We want to hear your comments, questions, and suggestions!
-Read through the draft BARCAP below and provide your input!
+Read through the draft document in the window below and provide your input!

-Click anywhere in the document to tell us what you think of the draft plan, including what you like about it, anything you would change, or who else we should connect with.
+- Click anywhere in the document (in the window below the green bar below) to tell us what you think of the draft measures, including what you like about them, what you recommend be changed and why, or who you think would be critical to support effective and equitable implementation.

 Summary